Finn-Lab/plastiC/README.md

 `snakemake --use-singularity -k -j 2`

 *plastiC* can also be executed on a cluster.
 The specifications (e.g., memory, cores) for cluster execution can be adjusted in the `cluster.yml` file.
-Note: Exact submission command may need to bea djusted depending on your system.
+Note: Exact submission command may need to be adjusted depending on your system.
-Example:
+Example (LSF submission):
 `snakemake --use-singularity -k -j 2 --cluster-config cluster.yml --cluster 'bsub -n {cluster.nCPU} -M {cluster.mem} -o {cluster.output}'`